suyashkumar/dicom/README.md

 ### v1

-For __v1__ I rewrote and redesigned the core repository essentially from scratch, and added several new features and bug fixes that only live in __v1__.
+For __v1__ I rewrote and redesigned the core library essentially from scratch, and added several new features and bug fixes that only live in __v1__.
 The architecture and APIs are completely different, as is some of the underlying parser logic (to be more efficient and correct).
+Most of the core rewrite work happend at the [`s/1.0-rewrite`](https://github.com/suyashkumar/dicom/tree/s/1.0-rewrite) branch.

 ## Acknowledgements